-Editor’s Note: Other DNN model(s) are FFS.

 Two settings are considered for the use case:

-Independent user: a person takes a video on its UE in a noisy environment, with difficult lighting conditions, and automatic tagging of scene and objects are embedded in the video.
+Independent user: a person takes a video or starts a video call on its UE in a noisy environment, with difficult lighting conditions, and automatic tagging of scene and objects are embedded in the video.

-Crowd event: During a large event, like a live concert, several thousand people use their UEs to film or photograph the musician band at the same time, and request additional information on the concert like band discography, lyrics, artist facial recognition, instrument/equipment brand ; in this context, UEs request the downloads of DNN models to improve the capture and recording of the concert, and to provide information requested by people attending the concert.
-Several DNN models can be requested by each UE to execute the following tasks: image shooting and video optimization, artist face recognition, musical instrument identification, audio improvement and lyrics generation.
-Given the heterogeneous fleet of UEs, thousands of DNN models – required by the application/service – can be requested for download; these DNN models are adapted or updated to the UEs operating system type and version, hardware characteristics and environment.
+Crowd: During a large event, like a live concert, several thousand people use their UEs to film or photograph the musician band at the same time, and request additional information on the concert like band discography, lyrics, artist facial recognition, instrument/equipment brand.
+In this context, UEs request the downloads of DNN models to improve the capture and recording of the concert, and to provide information requested by people attending the concert.
+Several DNN models can be requested by each UE to e.g. execute the following tasks: image shooting and video optimization, artist face recognition, musical instrument identification, audio improvement and lyrics generation.
+Given the heterogeneous fleet of UEs, thousands of DNN models required by the application/service can be requested for download.
+These DNN models are adapted or updated to the UEs operating system type and version, hardware characteristics and environment.

 6.2.2 Pre-conditions

 The setting for this use case is as follows.
 Alice is attending a crowded live concert.
-She is eager to get movie clips and pictures as a great souvenir of the concert, but she is worried about difficult conditions to get this great souvenir: the conditions for light and sound are very variable.
-Not much light for the spectators and too much light on the scene.
-The audio stereo is variable and not well-balanced dependant on where she is among the audience and the background is very noisy.
+She is eager to get movie clips and pictures as a great souvenir of the concert, but she is worried about difficult conditions to get this great souvenir as the conditions for light and sound are very variable, with limited light for the spectators and too much light on the scene.
+The audio stereo is also variable and not well-balanced dependant on where she is among the audience and has a very noisy background.

 Alice would like to store good quality movie clips and pictures on her private account on the internet for the future, and also post photos and videos tagged with artist name and other relevant information during the concert.
 As Alice is also an amateur musician, she also wants to get detailed real-time information about the structure of the song, the lyrics and the instruments.